-HSBC Jade was first launched in 2017 as part of HSBC’s Premier Banking suite, and following a period of development and refinement, it has now become a distinctive and standalone service for clients with complex investment needs and investible assets above USD1 million but below the ultra-HNWI category of wealth above USD25 million.
+HSBC Jade was first launched in 2017 as part of HSBC’s Premier Banking suite, and following a period of development and refinement, it has now become a distinctive and standalone service for clients with complex investment needs and investible assets above USD 1 Million but below USD 5 Million in balances with HSBC.

 The Jade Centre at The Peninsula, opened in January this year, is the first in Hong Kong, and the bank aims to open five more by the end of this year.
 In addition to Hong Kong, HSBC Jade is also available in Canada, China, France, Singapore, the United Kingdom and the United States of America.

 By refining the proposition, Adury said that HSBC now has more clarity on the segmentation and client needs, with the proposition sitting clearly between the premier affluent client base and the ultra-HNWI clientele.

 “We have learned a lot about the diversified set of needs of Jade clients across international banking,” he explains, “and the level of private banking solutions and expertise they expect alongside the transactional banking services, as well as the convenience they require, and the access and interface they expect.
 We are addressing those needs in full.”